getsentry/sentry-docs/src/docs/product/performance/database.md

 ### Query Parameterization

 Your queries might not look exactly the same!
-Click to see details
+Click to see details of the query

+e.g.,

 ```sql
 SELECT "users"."id", "users.first_name", "users.last_name"